opentoworkprojects/bill/README.md

 > **Transform your restaurant operations with AI-powered billing, inventory management, and customer insights.**

-RestoBill AI is a comprehensive restaurant management system that combines modern web technology with artificial intelligence to streamline your restaurant operations.
-From order management to payment processing, analytics to inventory tracking - everything you need in one powerful platform.
+BillByteKOT is a comprehensive restaurant management system with powerful KOT (Kitchen Order Ticket) management, billing, and analytics.
+From order management to payment processing, inventory tracking to WhatsApp integration - everything you need in one powerful platform.

 ## ✨ Features